 I’ve made 12 short films.
 Some can be viewed on this site.
 In the first TriggerStreet festival, I was a Top Ten finalist and had my film shown at the Tribeca Film Festival in New York.
 I’ve shown my films in numerous festivals (see below), including the Cannes Short Film Corner.

-In my macro photography, I try to create another world.
-I’m a technophile, and I’m fascinated by complex technical things I know little about, and my photos try to create that feeling.
-Some of them have been used by electronics companies for their websites.
+In my macro photography, I try to see other worlds in everyday objects.
+Some of these photos have been used by electronics companies for their websites.

 In college, I studied photography in the early days of digital.
 We processed film in darkrooms in some classes, and used Macs with early Photoshop in others.
 A knowledge of the old and new in photography has been very beneficial.